FannyChery/YOLO/README.md

 The effect each parameter has on the function is explained below in the original ReadMe.

 ## Importing Projet
-Type this command in a bash terminal to download this projet.
+Type these commands in a bash terminal to download this projet.
 * `git clone https://github.com/FannyChery/YOLO.git`
 * `cd darknet`
 * `make`